d2l-ai/d2l-en/chapter_crashcourse/introduction.md

-If we choose the right kind of model, then there should exist one setting of the knobs such that the model fires ``yes`` every time it hears the word "Alexa".
+If we choose the right kind of model, then there should exist one setting of the knobs such that the model fires ``yes`` every time it hears the word 'Alexa'.
-There should also be another setting of the knobs that might fire ``yes`` on the word "Apricot".
+There should also be another setting of the knobs that might fire ``yes`` on the word 'Apricot'.
-We expect that the same model should apply to "Alexa" recognition and "Apricot" recognition because these are similar tasks.
+We expect that the same model should apply to 'Alexa' recognition and 'Apricot' recognition because these are similar tasks.
 However, we might need a different model to deal with fundamentally different inputs or outputs.
 For example, we might choose a different sort of machine to map from images to captions, or from English sentences to Chinese sentences.

-As you might guess, if we just set the knobs randomly, the model will probably recognize neither "Alexa", "Apricot", nor any other English word.
+As you might guess, if we just set the knobs randomly, the model will probably recognize neither 'Alexa', 'Apricot', nor any other English word.
 Generally, in deep learning, the *learning* refers precisely